 The Office of the Ombudsperson has developed this clear, succinct guide on cheating, plagiarism and other scholastic offenses.
 A brochure (pdf) is also available.

 - The Student Success Centre provides information about Academic Integrity at Summer Academic Orientation (SAO) to students and parents.
-The Centre also promotes academic integrity through the Peer Mentor program and through Study Groups.
+The Centre also promotes academic integrity through the LAMP Peer Mentor program and through Study Groups.

 Links to other sites with information on academic integrity